New Core 2.1 Pricing Plan FAQ

 To access your data usage, click your username in the upper right corner of the Core UI, then select My Account.

-Alternatively, you can select Core 2.1 Pro and stream as much as you want through your Self-Hosted Sputnik without any additional charge for the data going through that Sputnik.
+Alternatively, you can select Core Enterprise and stream as much as you want through your self-hosted Sputnik without any additional charge for the data going through that Sputnik.

 Our Transcoder is perfect for HEVC streamers (Bond Backpack, Cube 700, VidiU Go) where you need to convert the feed to H.264 prior to delivery.
 We’re working to make this solution easier to use so keep an eye out for updates.